gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 #### Including inets

-_Note: if you want to iterate quickly I suggest using rebar3 shell (similar to iex) and trigger recompile with r3:do(compile)_
+_Note: if you want to iterate quickly I suggest using rebar3 shell (similar to iex) and trigger recompile with `r3:do(compile)`_

 I do not know how the rest of the world operates, but I personally, enjoy using as least dependencies as possible 🤠, it just gives me joy 👻.
 In this case, I was expecting to avoid including a dependency to make http requests thanks to `inets`.
-Inets is an erlang application that is part of the [OTP codebase] (https://github.com/erlang/otp/blob/33deeffc95f3e82fc39c004392131892d16faa43/lib/inets/src/inets_app/inets.app.src) and that if you read its [docs](https://www.erlang.org/doc/man/inets.html).
-It provides the most basic api to the clients and servers that are part of the inets application.
+Inets is an erlang application that is part of the [OTP codebase] (https://github.com/erlang/otp/blob/33deeffc95f3e82fc39c004392131892d16faa43/lib/inets/src/inets_app/inets.app.src) and that if you read its [docs](https://www.erlang.org/doc/man/inets.html), it provides the most basic api to the clients and servers that are part of the inets application.
 In our case we are interested in `:httpc` (client) not `httpd` (daemon).